Juliet2077/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
   In the Admin panel on the Agents tab, go to roles and create a new role and name it supreme Admin.
-To set up departments for Ticket visiblity go to the departments tab and create a new department called (SysAdmins)
+To set up departments for Ticket visiblity go to the departments tab and create a new department called (SysAdmins).
+To finish Instal Teams in the Admin Panel on the Agents tab, go to roles and teams(witch pulls agents from different departments) and name it 'online banking'.
 </p>
 <br />